 Sewage sludge treatment at Garmerwolde wastewater treatment plant

 Wastewater is treated at the Garmerwolde wastewater treatment plant (WWTP).
 After treatment, sewage sludge remains as a residual product.
-This residual product can be used for end processing to generate energy, among other things.
+Energy, among other things, can be recovered from this residual product with a final processing stage.

 Final processing of sludge

 From 2021, Slibverwerking Noord Oost Nederland (SNON) will be responsible for the final processing of the sludge.
-They will do this for the Noorderzijlvest water board, as well as for the Hunze en Aa’s and Drents Overijsselse Delta water boards.
+They will do this for the Noorderzijlvest water authority, and for the Hunze en Aa’s and Drents Overijsselse Delta water authorities.
 Final processing involves drying and incinerating the sludge.
-An incineration plant is being built in Delfzijl for this purpose.
+An incineration plant will be built in Delfzijl for this purpose.

 In 2021, the Noorderzijlvest Water Authority commissioned a study into how the transfer and transport of sludge can be carried out in a sustainable, reliable, and efficient manner.
-The study also examined how the outdated installation at the Garmerwolde wastewater treatment plant can be replaced.
+The study also looked at how the outdated installation at the Garmerwolde wastewater treatment plant can be replaced.

 Administrative decision-making

-Based on the results of the study, the General Board of the water authority decided in November 2021 to have the proposed preferred implementation variant further developed into a realization plan.
+In November 2021, based on the results of the study, the Board of Directors of the water authority decided to have the proposed preferred implementation version developed into an implementation plan.
 A preparatory credit has been made available for this purpose.

-The General Board made a follow-up preparatory credit available for the design process in February 2023.
-In July 2023, the General Board made an implementation credit available for the construction of a new sludge cake transfer facility.
+The Board of Directors made a follow-up preparatory credit available for the design process in February 2023.
+In July 2023, the Board of Directors made an implementation credit available for the construction of a new sludge cake transfer facility.

 Planning